ryanrclewis/saintstombs/content/saints/regions/north-america.md

 St. Augustine, Florida

 - St. Augustine Church

   - Somewhere here are buried two early martyred priests of the United States

 - Mission Nombre de Dios (89 A1A Scenic and Historic Coastal Byway)

-  - National Shrine of Our Lady of La Leche (first shrine to Our Lady in the US)
+   - National Shrine of Our Lady of La Leche (oldest shrine to Our Lady in the US)

   - Site of the first Christmas Mass celebrated in what is now the US.

 - Site of the first Mass said in the United States (near Castillo de San Marcos)

 St. Charles, St. Charles County, Missouri

 - Shrine of St. Rose Philippine Duchesne

   - St. Rose Philippine Duschene, foundress, 11/18

 St. Cloud, Stearns County, Minnesota

 - St. Mary Cathedral (25 8<sup>th</sup> Avenue S)

   - Shrine of St. Cloud (relics only)
   - The True Cross (fragment only)